Soil is so complex it’s often referred to as a "superorganism". There isn’t one soil but thousands of Soils.

 Earthworms are very beneficial for soil health.
 Their burrowing aerates the soil, allowing quick water infiltration.
 Their burrows are fertilizer filled pathways for plant root systems.
 Earthworms create greater soil porosity, leading to better soil tilth and less compaction.
 Their castings are highly stable and create aggregates of soil and organic matter.

-Deep tree and plant roots break up the parent rock under your soil.
-There is a
+7. Deep tree and plant roots break up the parent rock under your soil

-- The time needed to complete the plant nutrient cycle.
+9. The time needed to complete the plant nutrient cycle

 Plant photosynthesis creates carbon – 50% of which goes to the plant’s roots.
 A plant signals microbes that it needs certain nutrients through root exudates; sugars and carbohydrates that microbes need to live.
 The microbes take up the exudates and give the plant nutrients it has stored in its body or has access to in the soil.
 The plant takes up the nutrients and transmits the nutrients where they are needed in the plant.
 Then the cycle begins again.
 This nutrient cycling takes 3 seconds, according to Dr. Elaine Ingham.